Resources toolkits and publications

 - Easy to follow 1 page form to capture the views of the young person

-- 8 sets of cards to reflect on risks, motives and resilience factors
+- 8 sets of cards to reflect on past and current circumstances, values, motives, support and resilience factors

 - 16 prompts per set, all numbered and referenced in the manual